 New transfer applicants should submit the following requirements:

-- copy of transcript of records (TOR) or true copy of grades (TCG)from each college/school attended, for evaluation purposes (The TCG is to only satisfy initial application evaluation requirements but later on, a TOR shall be required to formalize and make valid the application, evaluation, and as the case maybe, the admission of the students).
+- a copy of the student’s transcript of records (TOR) or true copy of grades (TCG) from each college/school attended, for evaluation purposes (the TCG is to only satisfy initial application evaluation requirements but later on, a TOR shall be required to formalize and make valid the application, evaluation, and as the case maybe, the admission of the students).

 - accomplished UP Form 3.1 (for foreign applicants) or UP Form 3 (for local applicants).
-These forms are downloadable from http://www. our.upd.edu.ph/forms.html;
+These forms are downloadable from https://our.upd.edu.ph/forms.php;

 - two passport size photos;